darkerego/vpsdeploy/README.md

 # vpsdeploy.sh
 #

+This version is for deploying Kali Linux/Debian Jessie servers for pentesting or whatever.
+Adds Kali repos during system updates.
+Obviously you should use this only on Debian 8 servers.

 Quickly secure and configure a new vps.
 Getting root passwords by email sucks, this script helps you quickly add a non-root user, an ssh key, a firewall, updates the repo lists and software, and then installs/removes whatever software you define in this GETLIST and KILLLIST variables.
 Upload this script to /tmp or somewhere.